padawanjoy/padawanjoy.github.io/_posts/2024-03-12-basic-dom-manipulation-2-manipulating-web-page-elements-with-javascript.markdown

 Now it's your turn.
 Use JavaScript to add a new element to the web page and change its style.
 For instance, add a new **`<div>`** to the page and change its background color.

 ## Conclusion and Preview of the Next Post
 Today, we learned about using JavaScript to manipulate web page elements.
 In our next post, 'Handling Events: Responding to User Actions on Web Pages', we will explore how web pages handle user inputs and interactions.
 Stay tuned for more insights into making your web pages more interactive.
-Keep learning with us!